Get help to classify textiles and which headings and codes to use.

-Long garments that extend significantly below the waist and do not need another garment to be worn on the lower part of the body must be classified as dresses.
+Long garments that extend significantly below the waist and do not need another garment to be worn on the lower part of the body must be classified as a dress.
 There are specific lengths that must be considered when making this choice.

 Skirts and divided skirts

-Skirts and divided skirts are garments designed to cover the lower part of the body, normally starting at the waist and can extend to the ankles or below and are worn in combination with an upper garment.
-They are classified under heading codes 6104 and 6204.
+Skirts and divided skirts are garments designed to cover the lower part of the body.
+Normally starting at the waist and can extend to the ankles or below and are worn in combination with an upper garment.
+They’re classified under heading 6104 or 6204.

-Where skirts also feature braces, they are still usually classified as skirts.
-If the garments also feature bibs at the front and/or back, they are still classified as skirts provided they cannot be worn without the addition of an upper garment.
+Where skirts also feature braces, they’re still usually classified as skirts.
+If the garments also feature bibs at the front and or back, they’re still classified as skirts provided they cannot be worn without the addition of an upper garment.
 If they can be worn on their own they are classified as dresses.

 Divided skirts are skirts that, while covering the legs separately, still hang as a skirt and have a cut and width that is clearly different from shorts or trousers.

-Where a sarong has a shaped tie fastening, it should be classified as a skirt under heading codes 6104 or 6204, as appropriate.
+Where a sarong has a shaped tie fastening, it should be classified as a skirt under heading 6104 or 6204.
 If it’s a square of fabric which has been further worked, such as with hemmed or rolled edges, it should be classified as a scarf or shawl.
 If it has unfinished edges, it should be classified as a fabric.

 Trousers, dungarees and shorts

-- cover the knees and usually reach down to or below the ankles
+- the knees and usually reach down to or below the ankles

 Where the upper part comprises braces with bibs on the front or back, they’re classified as dresses only if they can be worn without any other garments other than underwear.
 If not, they should be classified as skirts.